History

 1986

-While the lack of weekend and holiday meals for the homebound elderly prompted our beginnings, Greene and Stein soon realized even more was needed.
-The Emergency Food Package, filled with nonperishable food staples, was designed to stock the cupboards of our meal recipients over the longer winter months.
-Thousands of these boxes were packed at the Brooklyn Armory Terminal.
+While the lack of weekend and holiday meals for the homebound elderly prompted our beginnings, it soon became clear more was needed.
+The Emergency Food Package, filled with nonperishable food staples, was designed to stock the cupboards of our meal recipients during extreme weather.
 “Opening the box and seeing what was in it was like opening a chest and finding many wonderful treasures,” explained a meal recipient from Staten Island.

 history-stick-SMALLER